 Step Three | Consider the Shape and Size of the Table

 Multi-light pendant lights or linear lights work well with oval or long rectangular tables.
 For round or square tables, a chandelier or a single pendant light should be placed in the middle for a stunning look.
 A round canopy is more appealing with multi-light pendant lights for a more dramatic effect.

 Here are important things you need to keep in mind when installing pendant lights in relation to the shape and size of the table:

 - If you like to install multiple pendant lights, consider installing pendant lights (smaller ones) lined across the table to make a statement.

 - Make sure the length or width is at least one foot shorter than the length of the table when placing a lighting fixture over a table or 6 inches smaller on each side.

 - The recommended clearance between the tabletop and the bottom of the pendant light is between 28 to 26 inches.

 To avoid disrupting the design of your living space, it’s crucial to choose the right size of the pendant light you’re planning to install.
 Attain a harmonious balance by choosing the average size, rather than choosing something that is too small or too big.
 The pendant lights should not look oddly small or overpowering.

 Pendant lights can be simple or can come with elaborate designs.
-If cleaning is a tedious task for you, choose the ones with easy to reach surfaces.
-Pendant lights need occasional cleaning to maintain its look.
+If cleaning is a tedious task for you, choose the ones with easy-to-reach surfaces.
+Pendant lights need occasional cleaning to maintain their look.
 Use a soft cloth instead of a vacuum cleaner to avoid damaging the globe or metal.

 Make your home interior more appealing by installing pendant lights following the right clearance, placement or location, and size.
 Choosing the right pendant lights for your home creates an inviting, warm, and comfortable place for your family and visitors to enjoy an excellent time dining, telling stories, and other bonding moments.